fny/hh200605/README.md

 ## ChatGPT

-You can chat with a single instance of ChatGPT by invoking the following:
+You can chat with an identifiable instance of ChatGPT by invoking the following:

 ```
-POST /chat
+POST /chat/1
 {
     "prompt": "My favorite color is yellow.
 What is your favorite color?",
     "hyperparameters": ...
 }
+# => As an AI language model, I do not have personal preferences or emotions.
+I am designed to assist and answer questions to the best of my ability without bias.

-POST /chat
+POST /chat/1
 {
     "prompt": "What is my favorite color?"
     "hyperparameters": ...
 }

+# => You previously mentioned that your favorite color is yellow.
 ```